Chalfant, California

 Chalfant (also Chalfant Valley) is an unincorporated community and census-designated place (CDP) in Mono County, California, United States.
-It is located on the abandoned Southern Pacific Railroad 22 mi south-southeast of Benton, at an elevation of 4258 ft.
+It is located on the abandoned Southern Pacific Railroad, 22 mi south-southeast of Benton, at an elevation of 4258 ft.
 The population was 660 at the 2020 census.

 Chalfant is a small, primarily residential community located on U.S. Route 6, 14 mi north of the city of Bishop.
 Most residents commute to Bishop for work and school.

 The Chalfant post office operated from 1913 to 1928.
 The ZIP Code is 93514.
-The community is within area codes 442 and 760.
+The community is served by area codes 442 and 760.

 History

 The town was named after William Arthur "Willie" Chalfant, who moved to the area in 1885 with his family, where they started The Inyo Register newspaper.
 Chalfant was the editor for 55 years.

 A 6.2 earthquake occurred on July 21, 1986, in the Bishop and Chalfant area, and injured two people, causing damages estimated at $2.7 million.
 There was a foreshock before the initial quake, and an aftershock occurred ten days after the initial temblor.
 Smaller aftershocks occurred through September 30, 1986.